-Spread spectrum is used in some inductor free case to minimize EMI noise.
-The TAS5825P supports Spread Spectrum with triangle mode.
+Spread spectrum is used in some inductor free cases to minimize EMI noise.
+The TAS5825M supports Spread Spectrum with triangle mode.

-User need configure register SS_CTRL0 (0x6B) to Enable triangle mode and enable spread spectrum, select spread spectrum frequency and range with SS_CTRL1 (0x6C).
-For 384 kHz F{SW} which configured by DEVICE_CTRL1 (0x02), the spread spectrum frequency and range are described in Table 9-4.
+User needs to configure register SS_CTRL0 (0x6B) to enable triangle mode and enable spread spectrum, select spread spectrum frequency and range with SS_CTRL1 (0x6C).
+For 384 kHz F{SW} , which is configured by DEVICE_CTRL1 (0x02), the spread spectrum frequency and range are described in Table 9-4.